naseem-dentsu/ChatBot_POC/README.md

 1. localhost:3000/api/query/search :  Uses search engines to create results for the Chatbot
 2. localhost:3000/api/query/document : Uses webscraping to create results for the Chatbot

+The second one doesnt work due to time contraints by the hosted env

 This is just the initial basic level chatbot further improvements to enhance the search skills require paid OpenApi access instead of a free one.